cnm/Ralink-v1.1.0.2-ARM-patch/README.rst

 ``Please note that this has not been fully tested.``

 It also contains another patch which will add Lalith's code to the driver.
+This patch already contains the previous one applied.

 Applying the patch
 ==================